serralvo/serralvo.github.io/_posts/2020-09-21-swift-tips-all-satisfy.markdown

 # Swift Tips: allSatisfy

-Few days ago I faced the following issue: We have a method that should return if all items of an array has some specific characteristic, for example:
+A few days ago, I faced the following issue: We have a method that should return if all items of an array have some specific characteristic, for example:

 ```swift
 struct Product {